- nostos (pl. nostoi)

 I gathered it up and circled around behind Holmes and Hélène, positioning myself so that I could survey everyone in the same glance: the sailors, my friend, and the pterodactyl.
 I shoved the gun into my waistband and withdrew the morphia vial from my pocket, calculating dosages in my head.
 I knew how much I would give to a schoolboy of Hélène's approximate weight, even one who laboured for breath as she did, but that was a nearly useless point of reference: Hélène had far more strength and power than a mere schoolboy, and I had no idea of her sensitivity to the drug.

 She was also nearly dead on her feet.
-At a loss, I halved the dose I would give a schoolboy, hoping it would keep her at least uncoordinated and disorientated, but not kill her.
+At a loss, I halved the dose I would give a schoolboy, hoping it would keep her uncoordinated and disorientated, but not kill her.

 It required a ridiculous amount of concentration to thread the needle into the vial and draw the correct dose.